RobSullivan/pmc-ref/README.md

 `db.journalmodels.find({"title":"Nature"})`

 ####Create indexes
 A few indexes are needed.
+(Are they?)

 I've found adding indexes to pmid, references and is_ref_of fields help.